yes you're right, one review was missing but it's coming right now! hold your breath ladies and gentlemen for the last one of the true 3d classics:

 another trap is that all shadows are off by default and without knowing where to look you're not gonna stumble over that either so new users have to prepare for running against some walls at first.

-one more obstacle are the lights. their normal range that's shown in IPR by default has pretty much no effect. the mean thing now is that you might not notice that at first because by default ambience is at 100% :P so turn that off and crank up the light seriously by entering the values by hand.
+one more obstacle are the lights. their normal range that's shown in IPR by default has pretty much no effect. the mean thing now is that you might not notice that at first because by default ambience is at 100% so turn that off and crank up the light seriously by entering the values by hand.

 as a last special i should mention the somewhat hidden menu that controls what you usually consider the renderer settings. pushing the right button or just hitting F11 brings it up and there you can activate the so far missing shdows and a bunch of other quite handy stuff. with a little tweaking you can even set it so that you can render a shadow pass for example.